-When the EXOS/101 has a message to transfer to the host, NX/101 will:
+When the EXOS 204 has a message to transfer to the host, NX 200 will:

-- Test the owner bit of the buffer to which the EXOS/101 queue header points.
-If the buffer belongs to the EXOS/101, then process it, as described in the following steps.
-Otherwise, wait for an interrupt from the host which indicates that a buffer has been returned (NX/101 can process other jobs in the mean time). - 2) Load the link field of the current buffer into the queue header, so that it now points to the next buffer in the queue. - 3) Load the message into the data field of the current buffer, and set the length field appropriately. - 4) Change the current buffer's owner bit, so that the buffer now belongs to the host.
+- Test the owner bit of the buffer to which its queue header points.
+If the buffer belongs to the EXOS 204, then process it, as described in the following steps.
+Otherwise, wait for an interrupt from the host which indicates that a buffer has been returned (NX 200 can process other jobs in the mean time). - 2) Load the link field of the current buffer into its queue header, so that it now points to the next buffer in the queue. - 3) Load the message into the data field of the current buffer, and set the length field to the length actually transferred (it will not exceed data field length).
+If the data field was too short for the message, then it sets the overflow bit.

+- 4) Reset the current buffer's owner bit, so that the buffer now belongs to the host.
 Set the buffer's done bit to 0. - 5) Interrupt the host to notify it that a new message is available.
 The type of interrupt is specified by the configuration message.

-When the host receives an interrupt from the EXOS/101, it can:
+When the host receives an interrupt from the EXOS 204, it can:

-Examine the owner bit of the buffer to which the host queue header points.
+- 1) Examine the owner bit of the buffer to which the host queue header points.
 If the buffer belongs to the host, then it should process it, as described in the following steps.
-(Otherwise, the interrupt could mean that the EXOS/101 is returning a host-to-EXOS message buffer, or could be spurious.)

-- 2) Load the link field of the current buffer into the queue header, so that it now points to the next buffer in the queue. - 3) Extract the message from the current buffer.
-If there is no consumer for this data, then wait. - 4) Turn over the current buffer's owner bit, so that the buffer is returned to the EXOS/101. - 5) Interrupt the EXOS/101 by writing to port B, to notify it that a message buffer has been returned.
+(Otherwise, the interrupt could mean that the EXOS 204 is returning a host-to-EXOS message buffer, or could be spurious.) - 2) Advance the host's own queue header, so that it now points to the next buffer in the queue. - 3) Extract the message from the current buffer.
+It may check the overflow bit to be certain that the entire message was sent.
+If there is no consumer for this data, then wait. - 4) Set the length field to the size of the data field. - 5) Set the current buffer's owner bit, so that the buffer is returned to the EXOS 204. - 6) Interrupt the EXOS 204 by writing to port B, to notify it that a message buffer has been returned.
 Repeat from step 1, until the owner bit shows that no new messages are pending.